UmairShakoor/Python/README.md

 ## Why Python? 🐾
 Python’s clean and powerful, perfect for coding and cybersecurity .
 This repo is my lab to experiment and learn! 🔍

-## What I Know 📚
-- Comments & Modules (rocking `pip`! 🛠️)
-- Variables & Data Types (strings, integers, and more! 📊)
-- Strings (slicing and formatting like a champ! ✂️)

 ## What’s Next? 🌟
 More projects and cleaner code as I dive deeper into Python!
 Watch this space. 😄